Tornium/Tornex/README.md

 ```

 ## Documentation
-Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
-Once published, the docs can be found at <https://hexdocs.pm/tornex>.
+Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and can be found at <https://hexdocs.pm/tornex>.

 ## License
 Copyright 2024-2025 tiksan